 This year, with a bit of advanced planning, you can pull off the most organized holiday season you’ve ever had!
 No need to do the whole year of holidays at once, organize your decorations as each holiday occurs.

 I know it sounds scary, but the first and most important step is to Purge.
-Get rid of any decorations that are broken, unwanted or never used.
+Get rid of any decorations that are broken, unwanted, or never used.
 Only donate items that you think someone else would want.

 Once you’ve picked your favorites, do your magic.
 Turn your home into a holiday haven.
 Once the decorations are up, take a picture of your creations.
-Print the pics and save for when you are taking the decorations down.
+Print the pics and save them for when you are taking the decorations down.

 Invest in plastic totes to store your decorations in.
 You can stock up on these pre- or post-season for better deals.
 Make sure the totes you choose are portable from where they are stored.
 A good rule of thumb is if your kids can carry them, then they are perfect.

 I like transparent totes, so I can see the contents of the box.
 But you may prefer using color-coded tubs for easier recognition.
 For example, using orange for Halloween, green for Christmas, pastel for Easter.
 You get the idea.